João Catarré: Biography

-Born August 5, 1980, Catarré is considered one of the most promising young Portuguese actors.
-In 1999, he worked as a professionalized model while studying IT Management at Lusophone University.
+Born 5 August 1980, Catarré waconsidered one of the most promising young Portuguese actors in the 2000s.
+In 1999, he worked as a professionalized model while studying IT Management at the Lusophone University.
 He was the face of numerous advertising campaigns for television, and later decided to pursue "showbiz" professionally.
 Catarré took classes for actors (in television production) during this time.